 Ants work faithfully and need no outside accountability to keep them doing right.

-3. – Thirst for Industry
+3. T – Thirst for Industry

 Ants work hard and will replace their anthill when it gets ruined.